temunds/RailwayJunction_PhaseType_Simulation/README.md

 # Simulation Code

 This repository contains the code to the Paper (In Submission).
+The preprint is available at [arXiv:2412.04188](https://arxiv.org/abs/2412.04188)
 Other research data can be found on [Zenodo](https://doi.org/10.5281/zenodo.14281662).